-Assessment Methods (formative, summative, other evidence and/or student self- assessment)
+Benchmarks (embedded student proficiencies) Assessment Methods (formative, summative, other evidence and/or student self- assessment)

 Students will conduct investigations of fields that exist between objects exerting forces on each other, even though the objects are not in contact.
 Through first-hand experiences or simulations, students will observe and evaluate the behavior of objects and record evidence of fields that exist and are responsible for the observed behavior of the objects.
 Students can investigate the interactions between magnets, electrically charged strips of tape, and/or electrically charged pith ball.s Through hands-on investigation or simulation, students will be able to observe how the motion or behavior of objects change when they are exposed to electric or magnetic fields.
 For example, a pith ball could be suspended from a lightweight string and students can apply a charge to a balloon, comb, or plastic rod and make observations about the motion of the pith ball when these objects are placed in close proximity to the ball.
 The same type of investigation could be conducted with magnets or strips of electric tape.
-If instruction starts with students making these observations, students could then generate questions.
+If instruction starts with students making these observations, students could explain their observations.
 A short research project could be conducted to provide data that students would use to help them answer their self-generated questions.

 Students will investigate magnetic and electric forces to determine the nature of the force (repulsive, attractive, or both), and factors that affect the strength of the forces.
 Before beginning the investigations, students will generate questions that will be used to guide their investigations.
 Depending on the nature of their questions, students may need to cite specific textual evidence to support the generation of a hypothesis.
-During the investigations, students will identify cause-and-effect relationships and use their understanding of these relationships to make predictions about what would happen if a variable in the investigation were changed.
-They will also determine the impact of distance on the strength of a force.
-Investigations may include the use of electromagnets, electric motors, or generators.
+During the investigations, students will identify cause-and-effect relationships and use their understanding of these relationships to make predictions about what would happen if a variable in the investigations may include the use of electromagnets, electric motors, or generators.
 During these investigations, students will collect data that they will use to answer their self-generated questions.